How to Keep Grass From Growing Under My Composite Decking

 How to Lay Wooden Decking Tiles Directly on Grass?

-Most of the deck tiles today are easy to install and can be clipped to each other.
+Most of the decking tiles today are easy to install and can be clipped to each other.
 Other decking tiles have specific instructions given by the manufacturers.
 If you’re planning to install them, make sure to read the manual.
 But as far as decking tiles go, it’s very easy to install and can be done by someone without any experience.

 However, the real question is; should you lay wooden decking tiles directly on grass?
 What are the disadvantages of doing so?